ereed686/ereed686/README.md

 - Hello my name is Ethan Reed
 - I am interested in learning more about the world of coding.
-- I am currently learning C#, Java, and Python.
-I have already completed classes on HTML, CSS, JavaScript, C++, and Swift.
+- Completed classes on HTML, CSS, JavaScript, C++, C#, Java, Python and Swift.
 - You can reach me at my email,  Ereedd686@gmail.com

 <!---